Audiologist & Speech-Language Pathologist (SLP) Programs

 • Swallowing and Swallowing Disorders

 The most critical difference between these two professions is that audiologists will need a doctoral degree to practice, while SLPs may need only a master’s degree.
 While the professions remain closely aligned, very few people simultaneously practice speech-language pathology and audiology.
-According to the American Speech-Language-Hearing Association (ASHA), less than 1,000 of its 200,000 members are certified to work as both audiologists and speech-language pathologists.
+According to the American Speech-Language-Hearing Association (ASHA 2025), only 610 of its 241,000 members are certified to work as both audiologists and speech-language pathologists.

 Arizona State University